idan-gur1/enterprise_vpn/readme.md

 5. **File Server Setup:** start the file server by navigating to the file server folder and executing the following command in the terminal: <br> `python file_sever.py --bind <IP_ADDRESS> <MANAGEMENT_SERVER_IP_ADDRESS>:<MANAGEMENT_SERVER_PORT_NUMBER>`

-6. **Client configuration and setup:** configure the client by first navigating to the configuration file inside the client folder. inside the config file change the `main_auth_ip` field to the ip address of the management server along with the `main_auth_port`, `client_ip` and `interface` to their corresponding values (Note: the value of the `interface` field is the index of the NIC corresponding to the `client_ip` field).<br>After configuration the client,start the client by executing the following command in the terminal:<br>`python client_main.py`
+6. **Client configuration and setup:** configure the client by first navigating to the configuration file inside the client folder. inside the config file change the `main_auth_ip` field to the ip address of the management server along with the `main_auth_port`, `client_ip` and `interface` to their corresponding values (Note: the value of the `interface` field is the index of the NIC corresponding to the `client_ip` field).<br>After configurating the client, start the client by executing the following command in the terminal:<br>`python client_main.py`

 **Note:** This Enterprise VPN Project is developed solely for educational purposes and should not be used in a production environment or for commercial purposes.
 It serves as a learning tool to understand the concepts and implementation of a secure VPN solution.
 While efforts have been made to ensure the security and functionality of the project, it may not meet the stringent requirements necessary for real-world production or commercial use.